mmistakes/jekyll-theme-skinny-bones/getting-started/index.md

 #### Organizing Pages

-Pages can be handled in two ways if you want to maintain pretty URLs for your site.
+Maintaining pretty URLs for your site can be handled in two ways when creating new pages.

-Place `.md` files in root and add the appropriate permalink YAML.
-For example if you want your **About** page to live at `domain.com/about/` create a file named `/about.md` and add `permalink: /about/` to its YAML.
+Place a `.md` file at the root level and add the appropriate permalink to the YAML Front Matter.
+For example if you want your **About** page to live at `domain.com/about/` create a file named `/about.md` and add `permalink: /about/` to its YAML Front Matter.

 Or you can create `/about/index.md` and omit the YAML permalink.
-The choice is yours.
+Up to you how you'd like to organize your pages.

 ### Archives